Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Over-structured and unique, Harajuku-inspired anime accessories have always been part of Japanese fashion.

-Remember that there’s no one popular accessory but combinations of accessories from the many facets of the Japanese anime fashion scene.
+There’s no one popular accessory but a combination of accessories from the many facets of the Japanese anime fashion scene, complete with dramatic makeup, knee socks, and dyed hair.

 6% logo pochette/primal pop pastel